11 Top SaaS Knowledge Base Tools & Platforms in 2025

 Pricing

-Notion allows to get started with the free version.
-Further Plus version is available at $8 and Business version is available $15.
-You can connect with the sales team for Enterprise version.
+Notion allows you to get started with the free version.
+The Plus version is available at $8 and the Business version is available at $15.
+You can connect with the sales team for the Enterprise version.

 Zendesk is one of the most popular customer service and support platforms on the market.
 However, it also offers a comprehensive knowledge base solution that can be used to provide self-service support to customers.